-I always thought spring onion was more of an Asian ingredient because, in Hong Kong, we use it all the time and in a lot of recipes.
-But I rarely saw spring onions in ‘Western food’.
+I always thought spring onion was more of an Asian ingredient because, in Hong Kong, we use it in almost all dishes either as a stir-fry ingredient or chop it up for garnish.
+But I rarely saw spring onions in pasta.

 Actually, I’ve recently discovered a few recipes using spring onions as the main ingredient.
 For example, slow-cooked jerk pork belly (which we both love!) and this creamy shrimp and spinach pasta.

 It’s so easy to make.
 I can assure you it only takes 30 minutes from start to finish.
 It doesn’t take many ingredients either.
 Cooking the spring onions in butter gives the pasta a lovely flavour.
 All you need is a bit of salt and pepper.